-Manufacturing assets acquired by small business corporations, as defined (see page 27), can be deducted in full (100%) in the year the asset was acquired.
-Other depreciable assets acquired by small business corporations are eligible for a depreciation write-off at a 50:30:20 rate over a 3-year period (effective 1 April 2005).
+Manufacturing assets acquired by small business corporations, as defined, can be deducted in full (100%) in the year the asset was acquired.
+Other depreciable assets acquired by small business corporations are eligible for a depreciation write-off at a 50:30:20 rate over a 3-year period.